-You can hire bicycles, motorbikes or jeeps to travel around the island and to explore the many beaches.
+You can hire bicycles, motorbikes, jeeps & taxi boats to travel around the island and to explore the many beaches.
 Among the many souvenir shops, you’ll find banks, ATM machines, a post office and small supermarkets.
 For any medical problems, there are several clinics staffed with professional personnel, including doctors.

 When it comes to food and drink, you’re spoilt for choice.
 In recent years, the island has experienced an explosion of restaurants, bars and nightclubs.
 There are now 3 villages on the island – Sairee, Mae Haad, and Chalok.
 Sairee Village is the largest town and is just a 5 minute walk from the resort.
 Here you can find anything from cheap, delicious, street food to top-end restaurants.

 Getting to Koh Tao

 Koh Tao is serviced by ferries from the coastal towns of Suratthani, Chumpon, Koh Samui and Koh Phangan.
 Boat journey times vary due to the different boats used by the various ferry companies.
 All ferries dock at the main pier in Mae Haad, and it’s a short 5 minute taxi ride to the dive resort in Sairee Village.

 We recommend three main ferries companies: Lomprayah, Seatran and Songserm.
 These companies also have joint bus/boat tickets, which will take you from Bangkok to Koh Tao in one package.
 Most of the tickets can be purchased at the pier before departure or if you are already on the island, you can purchase tickets in the Sairee Cottage reception.
 During busy periods such as ‘Full Moon’, we recommend that you purchase a ticket one or two days in advance.

 For timetables and booking, here are the relevant websites: